Ramesh-R05/cci-rss-service/README.md

 The most recent articles with full content body included for each feed item.

-###Sponsored Articles
+###Sponsored Content

 **/rss/{site}/sponsored**

-Returns articles that have a campaign assigned to it.
+Returns content that has a campaign assigned to it.
 Includes all content details from the shortened teaser feed with additional campaign specific data.

 ###Recipes